cybergis/PSONotebook/docs/Usage.md

 * `gif` is a boolean that specifies whether or not you want to make a gif of the algorithm run. **SET TO FALSE FOR COMPUTATIONALLY INTENSIVE FUNCTIONS OR MODEL** because it uses 40,000 evaluations per iteration to plot the error surface.
 * `headless` is a boolean. `True` minimizes the amount printed to the terminal.
 * `max_velocity` is used to specify the maximum velocity.
 See the velocity determination information above for more info.
-* `metric` is the name of a function that specifies how you'd like to measure the error.
 * `output_dir` specifies the path you'd like to store outputs in, this is joined to "./outputs".
 So for example if you specified "test", the outputs would be stored in "./outputs/test/".
 This is useful for grouping together runs of the algorithm.
 * `particles` gives the number of particles.
 * `seed` is the seed for a random number generator.
 "None" uses no seed.